tomermaas/message_automation/README.md

 teacher_<teacher_id>.score_gap  -- distance/score gap calculations
 ```

-Set the connection string via the `DATABASE_URL` environment variable.
-The
+Set the connection string via the `DATABASE_URL` environment variable (for
+example `postgresql+psycopg://user:pass@localhost:5432/message_automation`).
+Include credentials in the URL; missing passwords will result in a
+`fe_sendauth: no password supplied` error from the driver.
+The per-teacher
-per-teacher schema layout allows additional tables to be added in the future
+schema layout allows additional tables to be added in the future without
-without affecting other users.
+affecting other users.

 ## Packaging and Distribution